|

 Q: Who can help if I forgot my password to the NMLS?

 A: If you are an individual and you know your user name, there is a “Forgot Password” option on the NMLS login screen.
-If you do not know your user name, you must contact the NMLS Call Center.
-You can reach them at (240) 386-4444.
+If you do

-A: If you wish to maintain your inactive loan originator license in 2011, you must renew with the same requirements as an active loan originator licensee.
-This includes meeting all the renewal requirements and submitting the renewal request via the NMLS.
+A: If you wish to maintain your inactive loan originator license, you must renew with the same requirements as an active loan

 Q: Who can I call for help navigating the renewal system in the NMLS?